mxagar/small_bets_notes/Intro_SEO_Jordan_OConnor.md

 Thus, don't target phrases with few keywords.

 We want to target the long tail: very specific, longer phrases.
-The majority of the searches is happenning actually here (> 70%)
+The majority of the searches is happening actually here (> 70%)

 ## How Google analyzes the pages